 Number of (2 hour) instructions: 5

-Names of instructors: A.F.
-Gunn LL.M, MA (Cantab) and selected guest lectures
+Names of instructors: mr. drs.
+B.N. van Ganzen and selected guest lecturers

 Required preparation by students:

-- Participation at the classroom debate (5 sessions of 2 hours)
+- Participation during the classroom debate (5 sessions of 2 hours; mandatory)

-Students are required to submit their arguments on the day before the classroom debate (deadline: 23:59).
+Students are required to submit their arguments via Brightspace on the day before the classroom debate (deadline: 23:59).
 This is done on an individual basis.
 The deadline for the group paper will be announced at the beginning of the course.
-Both the arguments and the group paper must be submitted to the course coordinator (A.F.
-Gunn LL.M, MA (Cantab); email@example.com), CC the Secretariat Department of Tax Law (firstname.lastname@example.org).

 Areas to be tested within the exam

-Tax Debates will not introduce any new materials.
-Rather, students will be required to base their group papers on the materials which have been provided in the five previous courses.
-The groups will be invited to do some additional research for their papers.
-However, this will not be compulsory.
-If needed, the framework of Tax Debates is sufficiently flexible to allow additional support and supervision in the areas of academic writing in English.
+There is no fixed reading list.
+Rather, students will be required to base their group papers on the materials which have been provided in the five previous courses, although the groups will also be invited to use additional literature for their papers.
+For the weekly assignments, guest lecturers may prescribe some literature; this will be communicated via Brightspace.

 Contact information via: Secretariat Department of Tax Law